Flower City Union: NISA Champions

 The club began play in 2022, and finished last in the nine-team league.
 For 2023 they merged with the Syracuse Pulse to form a single club that would split home matches between Rochester (as Flower City Union) and Auburn (as Salt City Union).

 During the 2023 season, Flower City finished in 6th place during the regular season, making the playoffs as the last seed.
 Flower City defeated the top three seeds, on the road, to win the 2023 NISA Championship.

 Departure from NISA

 Flower City Union announced its departure from NISA in a statement on February 15, 2024, promising an announcement on the club's future to come the following week.
 NISA responded with a press release saying "goodbye to our reigning champions".

 Club general manager Casey Catlin cited the cost of traveling cross-country for league matches as the primary reason for Flower City's departure from NISA.

 New league

 On February 20, 2024 the team were announced as members of the semi-professional National Premier Soccer League.
 As a regional league, the clubs play fewer matches with shorter travel distances.

-The Salt City identity has been abandoned with the move to the NPSL, and Flower City Union no longer plays any of its home games in Syracuse.
+The Salt City identity has been abandoned with the move to the NPSL, and Flower City Union no longer plays any of its home games in Auburn.